MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/xamarin-android/authentication.md

 ## Test the app

 You should be able to press **F5** to run the app.
 When the app runs, a browser will be opened to ask you for authentication.
-If you have not authenticated with the app before, there are a few more steps to authenticate.
-Eventually, the system browser will close and your app will appear as before.
+If you have not authenticated with the app before, you will need to consent.
+Once authentication is complete, the system browser will close and your app will run as before.

 ## Next steps